Research Group Participation, Care and Support

 Collaboration

 The research group works together with dozens of organisations in the social and care sectors, both regionally, nationally and internationally.
 Regionally, the group is affiliated with the Kennisplatform Utrecht Sociaal (kUS).
-Nationally, it is part of the Onderzoekersplatform Disability Studies, Inclusie and Belonging.
+Nationally, she is affiliated with the Social Work Lecturers' Platform, the Informal Care Lecturers' Platform and the Living with Essentials Lecturers' Platform.
 Internationally, it is affiliated with the CARPE Network, PowerUs and the European Social Work Research Association.